 11th ANNUAL HAWAI‘I BELLY DANCE CONVENTION

 Now in its 11th year, the 2015 Hawai‘i Belly Dance Convention will bring performers and teachers from near and far to Honolulu to share the beauty and drama of Middle Eastern dance October 8-12.

-At the conclusion of the Sunday workshops, an official convention after party will be held at Bar 35, 35 North Hotel St. in Chinatown, from 8:00 p.m. – 12:00 a.m.
-The after party will feature belly dance and burlesque performances byLorien Archambeault from California and many more surprises.
-Hosted by the one and only TelePharaoh.
+Following the Sunday workshops, an official HBDC VIP After Party will be held at Bar 35 in Chinatown (35 North Hotel St.) from 8:00 p.m. – 12:00 a.m.
+The after party will feature belly dance and burlesque performances by Lorien Archambeault from California, Nizana from Florida, Miss Catwings, Betty Bourbon, Vila Donovan, and many more surprises.

 The final day of this year’s HBDC, Monday, October 12 will begin with a half day of outdoor adventures with friends old and new.
 Learn to surf, paddle board, take a ride on a canoe, or just kick back under an umbrella.
 Waikiki Beach Services is offering a discount for HBDC participants from 10:00 a.m. to 3:00 p.m..
 Book your activities on HawaiiBellyDanceConvention.com.